franciscorosecerna/FormatConverter/README.md

 - Direct conversions **between non-JSON formats** (e.g., XML ⇄ YAML, MessagePack ⇄ CBOR) are **not supported**.
 - Use `--force` **carefully** - it will overwrite files without asking.
 - If the tool crashes, blame the universe 🌌 (*or read the error message, maybe*).
+- Not all formats **preserve original data types** with full accuracy.
 ---

 ## Installation